Coimbatore is Koyampuththoor: TN changes names of 1,018 places

 Chennai, June 11: Of the 1,018 places that have been examined by the authorities, a majority have been provided with a new name or spelling.

-For instance Coimbatore will be called Koyampuththoor and Ambattur has been re-christened as Ambaththoor.
+For instance, Coimbatore will be called Koyampuththoor and Ambattur has been re-christened as Ambaththoor.
 Vellore will be known as Veeloor.

 Here is a list of the names of places that have been changed: